AleksandraPujanek/PROJECT-API-Trello-E2E-scenario/README.md

 # :file_folder: PROJECT: API Trello - E2E scenario
-Verification of REST API in Trello / E2E scenario:
+Verification of REST API in Trello / E2E scenario

+Project scope:
+- find, read and analyse REST API documentation for Trello,
+- E2E scenario:
     - create three boards,
     - add stars to two of them,
     - create two lists "To do" and "Done" for one of the board,
     - create a card for "To do" list,
     - add a member and a due date to the created card,
     - move the card from "To do" list to "Done" list,
     - archive the card,
-- delete the card.
+    - delete the card,
+- create requests and test scripts in Postman,
+- apply good practisies: clean up after testing activities,
+- create Postman's collections, environment and test data,
+- run Postman collections with environment and data load from Newman,
+- create Test Report

 **Summary:** [Trello - Test Report](https://drive.google.com/file/d/15d9UxWAi-sDo3G0BwWjzmtu9JhtX3BTi/view?usp=drive_link)

 **Tools:**